 Today we’ll be harnessing the vivid foliage of the Nerve Plant to create a beautiful and elegant statement piece.
 This beginner friendly terrarium is the perfect introduction to terrarium building, and is sure to become a stunning centerpiece.

 What You’ll Need for this Project

 *These are all examples, many can be substituted.
-May contain affiliate links.
+Contains affiliate links.

 Fittonia are a truly classic terrarium plant.